erezgeva/libptpmgmt/clkmgr/README.md

 Applications utilizing Clock Manager must be allowed to be licensed and released under any free or non-free terms.
-The time synchronization daemon (e.g., Linux PTP or Chrony) are licensed under GPL.
+The time synchronization daemon (ptp4l & Chrony) are licensed under GPL.
 The Clock Manager framework is released under the BSD-3-Clause and insulates the application from any requirement to release the source code.
-The Clock Manager service is implemented using a process separate from both the application and time synchronization daemon.
-This process is the Clock Manager Proxy (CMP).
-The CMP code will include GPL and/or link to GPL code making it a derivative and requiring that all code in the CMP code be licensed under the GPLv2.
-Any Clock Manager support libraries must be released under a GPL-compatible license that can also be used with proprietary software, such as MIT or modified BSD licenses.
+The Clock Manager service is implemented using a process (proxy daemon) to separate from the application from time synchronization daemons.

 ## Extensibility